berkie/GettingAndCleaningDataProject/README.md

 ## Getting and Cleaning Data Project

-This repo contains the files for the final project for the *Getting and Cleaning Data Course*  on Coursera.
-The purpose of the project is to read the data from the following link:
+This repo contains the files for the final project for the *Getting and Cleaning Data Course*  on Coursera - part of the Data Science Specialization taught by Brian Caffo, Jeff Leek, and Roger Peng from the Johns Hopkins Bloomberg School of Public Health.
+The purpose of the project is to read, clean, and tidy the data from the following link:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip